spinscale/kibana2json/README.md

 ## Installation

+First, make sure you have crystal installed.
+See the [crystal install docs](https://crystal-lang.org/docs/installation/).

-Install crystal, run `crystal build --release` and use the `kibana2json` binary created in the directory.
+Second, run `crystal build --release src/kibana2json.cr` and use the `kibana2json` binary created in the directory.

 ## Usage